huplay/demo-LLM-zoo-java/README.md

 The is no logic in the base classes, these are just helpers to store and access the configuration, the parameters and so on.

-There are five transformer implementations at the moment:
+The following transformer architectures are implemented:

+- `ORIGINAL_TRANSFORMER`: The first transformer, created by Google Brain in 2017.
+Described in the `Attention Is All You Need` paper.
+(The trained parameters are not published.)
-- `GPT-1`: The first GPT created by OpenAI, released in June 2018.
+- `OPENAI_GPT_1`: The first GPT created by OpenAI, released in June 2018.
 (Based on the Google's unpublished model, described in the `Attention Is All You Need` paper)
-- `GPT-2`: The second GPT created by OpenAI, limited release in Feb 2019, full access in Nov 2019.
+- `OPENAI_GPT_2`: The second GPT created by OpenAI, limited release in Feb 2019, full access in Nov 2019.
 Minor differences to GPT-1, only related to the normalization.
-- `GPT-NEO`: First GPT implementation by EleutherAI, released in 2021.
+- `ELEUTHERAI_NEO`: First GPT implementation by EleutherAI, released in 2021.
 Almost the same as GPT-2 and GPT-3, few unimportant differences.
-- `Bloom`: Created by an open community organised by Hugging Face to create a similar model to GPT-3.
+- `HUGGING_FACE_BLOOM`: Created by an open community organised by Hugging Face to create a similar model to GPT-3.
 Released in March-July 2022.
 The main difference to GPT-2/GPT-3 is the Alibi position embedding.
-- `Llama`: Created by Meta (Facebook), released in Feb 2023.
+- `META_LLAMA`: Created by Meta (Facebook), released in Feb 2023.
 Currently only the original architecture is supported, but the latest models use Grouped Query Attention.
 Changes to GPT-2: Rotary position embedding, 3 layered MLP block, Swiglu activation function, RSM normalisation.

 ## For developers ##